Community Primary School

 If once you have redeemed your voucher and it has failed to come through by email please try this link: https://cdn.edenred.uk.com/dfefreeschoolmeals/eGift-card-resend.html

 Important Information For Parents and Carers to Keep All the Family Safe as Schools Open to Wider Groups

 I am writing to inform you about the arrangements for your child’s return to school in light of the ongoing COVID-19 pandemic and the recent Government announcement that schools would now be allowed to open to more children, Calderdale LA this week now saying that it is safer to do so.
-Our Nursery and Reception children have been invited to return next Monday 22nd June.

 We are living in unprecedented and very challenging times and I am sure, like many other parents, both you and your child will have some anxiety about returning to school which is completely understandable in the current situation.
 However, please be assured that as a school we are following the Government’s guidance and have received advice from the Council to ensure your child will be as safe as possible upon their return.
 The LA inspection of our Risk Assessment and facilities on Tuesday 2nd June was glowing in its praise.
 It is important to put everything into perspective and reassure your child that they will be safe upon their return.
 Only 3 of the people who have died from COVID-19 in England and Wales were children of primary school age.